serina-robinson/PFAS-Biodegradation-Toolkit/README.md

 * **Serina L. Robinson**
 <br>Department of Environmental Microbiology, the Swiss Federal Institute of Aquatic Science and Technology (Eawag), Duebendorf, Switzerland</br>

 This is a curated collection of enzymes where fluorinated compounds/fluoride  are reaction participants.
+We emphasize that these proteins mostly conduct biochemistry with monofluorinated compounds as these are the most abundant in natural products.
+Nonetheless, this consolidated table provides examples of enzymes capable of defluorination as starting point for engineering or evolution.
 A protein FASTA file is available for download [here](https://github.com/serina-robinson/PFAS-Biodegradation-Toolkit/blob/main/data/20240927_fluorinated_deg_aa.faa) and a a full version of the table below is available for download [here](https://github.com/serina-robinson/PFAS-Biodegradation-Toolkit/blob/main/data/20240927_fluorinated_deg_genes_SR_v7.csv)